 To set up our integration, there are three main steps to follow.
 First, we install Exalate on Jira, then we do the same for Azure DevOps.
 And finally, we set up a connection between the two.
 We’ll also look at how to control what information is shared, and what triggers data exchange.

 We’ll get to the step-by-step process of the Jira Azure DevOps integration, but if you don’t like reading, you can go ahead and watch this tutorial instead.

 First, we need to find and install Exalate.
-To do that, click the Jira administration settings button and choose add-ons from the drop-down menu.
-On the left-hand menu, select “Find New Apps”.
+To do that, click the Jira administration settings button and choose “Apps” from the drop-down menu.
+On the left-hand menu, select “Find new apps”.

 Type “Exalate” in the search box and press enter.
 You’ll see multiple apps listed.
 Select the “Exalate Jira Issue Sync & more” option.

 On the next pop-up, you will get to see the app details.
 Click on the blue “Start free trial” button there.

 After a while, the Exalate app will be added to your Jira instance.
 Click on “Get Started” to go to the first screen of Exalate.
 We’re now ready to go on to Jira, but before we can connect our platforms, we need to set up Azure DevOps, too.